Healthcare in London: Primary care

 The Royal Commission on the National Health Service in 1979 reported on the special difficulties of providing primary care services in London.
 In 1977 31% of London GPs were single-handed compared with the English average of 16%.
 35% of London GP practices had fewer than 2,000 patients compared with the national figure of almost 20%.
 The Commission considered that teaching hospitals had a responsibility to improve the quality of primary care services in their surrounding areas.

 According to Clare Gerada, chair of the London primary care clinical board primary care in London has had "virtually no investment" in over a decade.
 A third of all GP practices in London are not compliant with the Disability Discrimination Act.

 Out-of-hours services are provided by: Grabadoc in Greenwich and Bexley; Partnership of East London Co-operatives (PELC) Limited in Waltham Forest, Barking & Dagenham, Redbridge, and Havering; South East London Doctors' Co-operative (SELDOC) in Sutton, Lambeth, Southwark and Lewisham; Care UK in Kingston, Harrow, Hillingdon, Merton, Islington, Camden and Ealing; KCW Co-operative in Kensington & Chelsea; East Berkshire Primary Care Out Of Hours Services Limited in Richmond; Virgin Care in Croydon; Newham GP Co-operative in Newham; Barts Health NHS Trust in Tower Hamlets; City & Hackney Urgent Healthcare Social Enterprise in the City and Hackney; London Central and West Unscheduled Care Collaborative in Westminster, Ealing, Hounslow, and Hammersmith; Barndoc Healthcare Ltd in Barnet, Enfield, Haringey & Brent; Emdoc and Greenbrook Healthcare in Bromley.

 The Londonwide Local Medical Committee which represents GPs in 27 of the 32 London boroughs produced a report for the Health Committee in September 2015 describing a crisis in primary care where "saturation point has been hit even by the most competently working practices in London.
 General practice in London is beset by blockages in flow, diverting staff from consulting, co-ordinating or planning care, and both reducing access to patients and demotivating professionals".

 In August 2018 there were 1,311 GP practices in London.

 Community services

 Croydon CCG commissioned a 10-year contract to improve older people's care in Croydon worth £1.8bn in May 2015.
 It will be delivered by a partnership of Croydon Health Services NHS Trust, South London and Maudsley NHS Foundation Trust, the Croydon GPs Group, which aims to include all the GP practices in the borough, Age UK Croydon, and Croydon Council's adult social care.

 Secondary care

 Secondary and Tertiary care in London is provided by a number of local or specialist acute NHS trusts.
+Below is a list of the main acute trusts in London, and the hospitals which they operate.